CanonicalLtd/maas-docs/src/en/manage-cli-common.md

 Title: MAAS CLI | Common Tasks
 TODO:  Decide whether explicit examples are needed everywhere
-       Foldouts cannot be used due to bug: https://git.io/vwbCz
+       Foldouts cannot be used due to bug: https://git.io/vwbCz There is a nuance between a single reserved address and a single address in a range (start and end addresses being the same). this could use some digging

 # Common CLI Tasks